This article was updated on 15 June 2021.

 Next, you will need to finalise your floor plans or design blueprint to get ready for construction.
 Advise the architect to make the plan as detailed as possible.
 Sketch out where the kitchen and bedrooms will go, how many windows you want, how your living room will look like and where you’d want your entry and exit passageways.

-The architect must adhere to the local housing and zoning guidelines or building codes, which includes leaving enough space between your house and the one beside yours.
+The architect must adhere to the local housing and zoning guidelines or building codes, which includes leaving enough space between your house and your neighbouring property.
 Your driveway must not eat up the road space and there must be adequate ventilation for sunlight and airflow.
 Remember, once the floor plan is approved, there’s no going back.
 So, double-check with your architect before finalising everything.

 Step 6: Apply for a construction loan